pointfreeco/swift-composable-architecture/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fpointfreeco%2Fswift-composable-architecture%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/pointfreeco/swift-composable-architecture)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fpointfreeco%2Fswift-composable-architecture%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/pointfreeco/swift-composable-architecture)

+A Korean version of this document can be found [here](https://gist.github.com/pilgwon/ea05e2207ab68bdd1f49dff97b293b17).

 The Composable Architecture (TCA, for short) is a library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 It can be used in SwiftUI, UIKit, and more, and on any Apple platform (iOS, macOS, tvOS, and watchOS).

 * [What is the Composable Architecture?](#what-is-the-composable-architecture)